clear-code/BrowserSelectorMirror/README.md

   * `*`: matches any string
   * `?`: matches any single character

+Only URLs starting with `http:` or `https:` are supported.
+URLs with any other scheme will be processed by the current browser.

 For browser names, following values are supported:

   * `ie`